Climate of Sydney: Spring

 The lowest maximum temperature in spring was 9.5 C, recorded on 8 September 1869.
 9am relative humidity is the lowest in the year during spring, ranging from 58% to 68%, with early spring receiving lower figures.
+The highest maximum Spring temperature ever recorded at Sydney Airport was on 25 November 1982, when the temperature eclipsed at 43.4 C. Sydney CBD also recorded its hottest spring day on this same day, peaking at 41.8 C. The highest spring temperature recorded in Sydney's Metropolitan area was registered at Richmond on 23 November 2014, peaking at 45.3 C.